bogddeny/mod-manager-py/README.md

 # Mod Manager Python

-A fuse-overlayfs Mod Manager application for Bethesda games being made in Qt6 for the purpose of having a native-to-linux Mod Manager available without the problems of running other mod management software in wine.
+A (work-in-progress) fuse-overlayfs Mod Manager application for Bethesda games being made in Qt6 for the purpose of having a native-to-linux mod manager available without the problems of running other mod management software in wine.

 ## Requirements